avaneev/biteopt/README.md

 ### CBEOOptimizerFan ###

 This strategy is based on the CBEOOptimizer2 strategy, but uses several current parameter vectors ("fan elements").
-Any parameter vector can be replaced with a new solution if parameter vector's cost is higher than that of the new solution's and the "distance" of the new solution is not considerably low.
-The "distance" constraint allows parameter vectors to be spaced apart from each other thus making them cover a larger parameter search space collectively.
-The "fan elements" are used unevenly: some are evolved more frequently than the others.
+Any parameter vector can be replaced with a new solution if parameter vector's cost (with some margin) is higher than that of the new solution's.
+Having several "fan elements" allows parameter vectors to be spaced apart from each other thus making them cover a larger parameter search space collectively.
+The "fan elements" are used unevenly: lower cost ones are evolved more frequently than the others.

 The benefit of this strategy is increased robustness: it can optimize successfully a wider range of functions.
 Another benefit is a considerably